willwhitney/deep-game-engine/readme.md

 ### Feature extraction with variational autoencoder

-The code for the feature extraction is based on my NIPS paper from 2015: [https://github.com/willwhitney/dc-ign](https://github.com/willwhitney/dc-ign) This yields a generative representation of the state.
+The code for the feature extraction is based on my NIPS paper from 2015: [https://github.com/willwhitney/dc-ign](https://github.com/willwhitney/dc-ign).
+This variational model yields a generative representation of the state.

 ![](slides/slides.002.png)
 This diagram is for the DC-IGN; this model does not have the structure show in th hidden representation.